decentraland/adr/content/ADR-131-chat-and-friends-protocol.md

 # Approach

-First of all, every feature flow should be identified in order to define the messages between Explorer and Kernel, then:
+First of all, every feature flow should be identified in order to define the messages between Renderer and Kernel, then:

 - Review messages that are not Request-Response based
 - Add chat and friends definitions to Decentraland Protocol (@dcl/protocol)